mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Overgrown bushes and trees making road narrow.
+The entire length of the single track road is overgrown it needs cutting back at least 2 foot and the trees with overhanging branches need cutting down all the way along.
+It’s damaging car wing mirrors and has scratched the top side of my VW transporter van due to tree’s over hanging.
+It also makes it very difficult to pull in anywhere when a car comes the other way.
+It needs more than a which trim it needs properly taking back and the verge cleared to allow more road space., 21st April :- [7459291](https://www.fixmystreet.com/report/7459291)
 - All the 50 mph signs on the stretch of the A436 from Kilkenny to Seven Springs need cleaning - they are really hard to see and people assume it is a 60 mph limit, 20th April :- [7458256](https://www.fixmystreet.com/report/7458256)
 - Dead street tree Wellington Square/ Wellington Road, 20th April :- [7458252](https://www.fixmystreet.com/report/7458252)
 - 10+ large polystyrene blocks dumped and breaking apart, 20th April :- [7457908](https://www.fixmystreet.com/report/7457908)